carl-stewart/balloon-battle/README.md

 # Balloon Battle
-A Java recreation of the 1984 game Balloon Fight, originally developed by Satoru Iwata.
+A work-in-progress Java recreation of the 1984 game Balloon Fight, originally developed by Satoru Iwata.
 This is meant as a tribute.

+Contributions are welcome!

 ![Screenshot of the main menu](https://i.imgur.com/vLFwZrh.png)